chanthakoun2002/spring-audio-store/README.md

 ## SUPPLEMENTAL RESOURCES
 1. How to clone a project to IntelliJ using Git?

 > Ensure that you have Git installed on your system and that IntelliJ is installed using [Toolbox](https://www.jetbrains.com/toolbox-app/).
 Make sure that you are using version 2022.3.2.
 Once this has been confirmed, click the clone button and use the 'IntelliJ IDEA (HTTPS)' button.
-This will open IntelliJ with a prompt to clone the proejct.
+This will open IntelliJ with a prompt to clone the project.
 Save it in a safe location for the directory and press clone.
 IntelliJ will prompt you for your credentials.
 Enter in your WGU Credentials and the project will be cloned onto your local machine.

 2. How to create a branch and start Development?